vikrant101001/medical-text-summarization/README.md

 ## Existing Working
 Can summarize medical paragraphs into smaller ones taking the important points

-## To add
+## Prompts
-To summarize medical data found from Synthea Datasets into small paragraphs
+1. Get a medical based summary of this text
+2. Find key points from this text
+3. Generate 5 follow-up questions from this text